 1. Wake up at same time every day

-So many people swear by waking up early, but honestly it’s not about what time you wake up – it’s getting in tune with your body’s clock.
-According to studies, your body actually knows what it should be doing and when.
-Don’t force yourself to be part of the 5 am club if you can’t fall asleep before midnight.
+So many people swear by waking up early.
+But it’s not about what time you wake up, it’s about getting in tune with your body’s clock.

 2. Drinking a tall glass of water